Beyond Diagonal RIS: Passive Maximum Ratio Transmission and Interference Nulling Enabler: Abstract

 \section{Abstract}

 \Gls{bdris} generalizes and goes beyond conventional \gls{dris} by interconnecting elements to generate beyond diagonal scattering matrices, which significantly strengthen the wireless channels.
 In this work, we use \gls{bdris} for passive multiuser beamforming in \gls{mumiso} systems.
 Specifically, we design the scattering matrix of \gls{bdris} to either maximize the sum received signal power at the users following \gls{mrt}, or to nullify the interference at the users following \gls{zf}.
+To control the \gls{bdris} circuit topology complexity, we present the scattering matrix designs for the single/group/fully-connected \gls{bdris} architectures.
 Furthermore, we investigate uniform/optimized power allocation and \gls{zf} precoding at the \gls{bs}.
 Numerical results show that \gls{bdris} improves the interference nulling capability and sum rate with fewer \glspl{re} compared to \gls{dris}.
 In addition, at moderate to high \glspl{snr}, passive interference nulling reduces the complexity at the \gls{bs} by relaxing the need for precoding or water-filling power allocation design.
 Furthermore, the passive \gls{mrt} with \gls{zf} precoding achieves a tight sum rate performance to the joint design considering \gls{mumiso} scenarios with many \glspl{re} while maintaining low computational complexity and simplifying the channel estimation.

 \glsresetall

 {YAHYA \MakeLowercase{\textit{et al.}}: Beyond Diagonal RIS: Passive Maximum Ratio Transmission and Interference Nulling Enabler}

 \glsresetall